Buck is back with you now, and I thank you for staying with me through the break.

 That's just common sense.

-It's the favorite tool of the progressive left.
+I'm just saying, this is, and it's the favorite tool, it's the favorite tool of the progressive left.

-In fact, what's come out now, um, Claire, is that there's almost a zero chance if you get beyond the border and you're here illegally, unless you commit a serious crime, there's almost a zero chance of deportation at this point in time.
+In fact, what's come out now, Claire, is that there's almost a zero chance if you get beyond the border and you're here illegally, unless you commit a serious crime, there's almost a zero chance of deportation at this point in time.

 If you're going to bring in immigrants who are disproportionately reliant upon welfare benefits in this country, I don't understand how people want to tout this as being some sort of an economic miracle.

-Bring in low or no skilled workers to compete with the low skilled workers who already have a very tough time in this country.
+Bring in low or no skilled workers to compete with the low-skilled workers who already have a very tough time in this country.

 The middle class in America, according to this recent study that just came out, is not the wealthiest middle class in the world in this country.